NathanRxl/kernel-challenge/README.md

 * The jupyter notebooks are assumed to be in a **notebooks/** folder, at the root directory
 * The submission files are assumed to be in a **submissions/** folder, at the root directory
 * The references of the project (research articles, blog articles, ...) are assumed to live in a **references/** folder, at the root directory

-### Reminder of the general objective

-Being first on the public leaderboard as soon as possible when we are not, without overfitting nor the training neither the public test sets.
-Each development and analysis must be led by this first pragmatic objective.